By Kristi Tencarre | Posted June 1, 2010 | Updated September 8, 2019

 A. It was not conscious.
 It was an act of survival.
 But I have shown many, many people over the last twenty-odd years how to get in touch with the creativity in themselves, either personally or through my book Fast Fiction or through the workbooks, The Playful Way to Serious Writing and The Playful Way to Knowing Yourself.

-Q. Creativity Portal writers may be interested to know that you have written two writing workbooks: The Playful Way to Serious Writing and The Playful Way to Knowing Yourself which you may buy directly from your website.
+Q. Writers may be interested to know that you have written two writing workbooks: The Playful Way to Serious Writing and The Playful Way to Knowing Yourself.
 You also have a blog with weekly writing prompts on your website.
 Creativity Portal has a whole section on writing prompts.
-Would you mind sharing a writing prompt with our readers?
+Would you mind sharing a writing prompt with us?

 A. My prompts are visual as well as verbal.
 (Using photo above):